 Washington City owns and operates numerous facilities, including maintenance yards, parks, office buildings, schools, and other city-owned properties.
-The objective of managing stormwater at municipal facilities is to prevent pollutants released during city activities from entering storm drain systems or receiving waters.
+The objective of managing

 To effectively prevent or reduce stormwater pollution, the City will inventory its facilities and associated activities to assess potential impacts on stormwater quality and revise activities or implement new measures as needed.